-Ludwig von Beethoven (1770 – 1827) is one of the most widely respected composers of classical music.
-He played a crucial role in the transition form classical to romantic music.
+Ludwig van Beethoven (1770 – 1827) is one of the most widely respected composers of classical music.
+He played a crucial role in the transition from classical to romantic music and is considered one of the greatest composers of all time.

-“Music is … A higher revelation than all Wisdom & Philosophy”
+“Music is … A higher revelation than all Wisdom and Philosophy”

 “There are and always will be thousands of princes, but there is only one Beethoven!”